Biodiversity and Trees

 Re-Wilding of Front Lawns for Biodiversity, 2020

 In March 2020, an historic vote was put to the university and the public, asking if people would prefer to see wildflowers planted in front of Trinity rather than a grass lawn.
 The aspiration was to bring biodiversity to the front of Trinity, educating the public and university members on the importance of re-wilding parts of our urban areas.
 The campaign amassed 13,850 votes, 89% of which were in favour of the move.
 Planting took place the last week in July 2020 and the news story was covered by national news and international publications.
-A list of the species sown can be seen here.
+See a list of the wildflower species sown.

 1 million animal and plant species worldwide are at risk of extinction from habitat loss driven by human activities, including deforestation; overfishing; climate change; poaching; invasive species and pollution.